-My first book, When the State Meets the Street, will be out with Harvard University Press in September 2017.
+My first book, When the State Meets the Street, has recently come out with Harvard University Press.

 I am a political theorist with an interest in ethnographic methods.
 My research focuses on the normative challenges that arise in the course of public policy implementation.
 I am also interested, more broadly, in contemporary normative political theory, architecture and urbanism, technology and public policy, and 20-th century European political thought.